Azdaroth/Azdaroth.github.io/source/_posts/2014-07-10-automate-to-the-max-instant-ubuntu-server-setup-with-chef.markdown

 <p>We will also be using some other utilities - <strong>Knife</strong> (solo) which is a command line utility helpings us interact with server and <strong>Berkshelf</strong> - a bundler-like utility for Chef recipes.</p>

 <p>I'm not going to write another tutorial explaining every possible detail of entire Chef DSL.
 The <a href="http://docs.opscode.com" target="_blank">documentation</a> is pretty good and there are also plenty of other resources you can learn from.
 I'd rather like to explain the most important terms, show basic configuration, demonstrate how to write very simple recipe and at the end I am going to introduce my own cookbook that I use for servers' setup with <strong>Ubuntu Server 14.04</strong>.
 Why Ubuntu?
-Well, sysadministration is not my main responsibility and it's much easier to find solutions (or Chef cookbooks) for Ubuntu than any other distribution.
+Well, sysadministration is not my main responsibility and it's much easier to find solutions (or Chef cookbooks) for Ubuntu than any other distribution.</p>

 <p>After reading this post you should be able to setup every server instantly and have some basic understanding of what's going on.</p>